Developing RESILIENCE – Thinking (Part 2)

 One result seen in these 2 scans:

 b.
-When updating beliefs in a negative direction (‘finding out the world is worse than you thought’), pessimists showed significant decreased activation in the right IFG.
+When ‘finding out the world is worse than you thought’ = updating beliefs in a negative direction, pessimists’ brains showed significant decreased activation in the right IFG.
 The worse the participant’s mood (from a questionnaire), the higher the activation in that area.

 BTW – correcting chemical imbalances is the reason for taking meds – although not everyone can take them safely.